 Deferred tax assets include Minimum Alternative Tax ('MAT') paid in accordance with the tax laws in India, which is likely to give future economic benefits in the form of availability of set off against future income tax liability.
 Accordingly, MAT is recognized as deferred tax asset in the balance sheet when the asset can be measured reliably and it is probable that the future economic benefit associated with the asset will be realized.

-Notes to the standalone financial statements for the year ended March 31, 2022 h.
+h.
 Property, plant and equipment (PPE) and Intangible assets and Depreciation / amortization